 We say it to Gita and to little Pavla, who gives us each a button from her precious collection.
 Word of our pact spreads to Boys’ Home and the whole ghetto.
 Everyone wants to take part.

-“October 28th,” we say to Pint’a and a boy named Petr whom Lenka cries over.
+“October 28th,” we say to Piňťa and a boy named Petr whom Lenka cries over.

 When I see Honza through the gates, I want to cry too.
 He’s all alone, with no sibling or relative of any kind.
 He sees me and offers a sad wave.
 Suddenly, I wish I were going too so he wouldn’t have to be alone on that crowded train.